Minimax Optimality of Score-based Diffusion Models: Beyond the Density Lower Bound Assumptions: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section~\ref{sec_background}, we establish the background of score-based generative models in our settings, detailing the necessary notations and assumptions.
 Section~\ref{main_result_section} presents our main results concerning the estimation error of the score function (over time $t$), and the bound for the TV distance between the data distribution and the distribution of sample from the diffusion model in Algorithm~\ref{algorithm1}.
 Section~\ref{sec_proof_overview} provides proof overviews for the theorems in Section~\ref{main_result_section}.
+We provide some discussions of this paper in Section~\ref{sec_discussion}.
 Finally, we briefly summarize our main findings in Section~\ref{sec_conclusion}.